Ultra Advising Year One Impact Statement

 NEWS

-Caroline Crumpacker was featured in two articles about nonprofit reform — https://nonprofitquarterly.org/can-nonprofits-escape-corporate-capture and https://economichardship.org/2024/09/can-nonprofits-escape-corporate-capture
+• Ultra Advising was featured in this article about nonprofit reform — HERE and also published HERE.

-Ultra’s January retreat spawned a six-part piece in NonProfit Quarterly on Asian American immigrant / Diasporic Media Today and an article on Labor Day in Time Magazine!
+• Ultra’s January retreat spawned a six-part piece in NonProfit Quarterly on Diasporic Media Today and an article on Labor Day Sales in Time Magazine!

-Caroline taught a graduate professional development seminar on writing about one’s work at Bennington College and will be leading two similar classes for The Next Festival of Emerging Artists’ Alumni Network this Fall.
+• Caroline taught a graduate professional development seminar on writing about one’s work at Bennington College and will be leading two similar classes for The Next Festival of Emerging Artists’ Alumni Network this Fall.
+Check the latter out HERE.

-Caroline was a panelist for DCLA, as was Elsbeth Pancrazi, who helps out with ultra clients.
+• Caroline was a panelist for the New York City Department of Cultural Affairs, as was Elsbeth Pancrazi, who has helped out out with many things Ultra.

 Overall, we’ve just been lovely people to work with, according to us…and our clients too.